avhz/RS/README.md

 Benchmark code [here](https://github.com/avhz/RS/blob/main/bench.R).

-Note: This is not really a fair "benchmark", since RS does not have as many features as some of the other OOP offerings.
+Note: This is not really a fair "benchmark", since RS does not yet have as many features as some of the other OOP offerings.

 ## Examples

 ```R
 Class(
     "Foo",
     # Fields